rsdoiel/antenna/planet.md

 ---

-## Russia-Ukraine talks end after less than two hours
+## Russia, Ukraine agree large-scale prisoner swap in talks

 date: 2025-05-16, from: RTÉ News

-The first direct peace talks between Russia and Ukraine in more than three years lasted well under two hours, with no apparent sign of progress so far in narrowing the gap between the sides.
+Russia and Ukraine agreed a large-scale prisoner exchange, said they would trade ideas on a possible ceasefire and discussed a potential meeting between Volodymyr Zelensky and Vladimir Putin in their first direct talks in over three years.

 <br>